IsaacSchemm/Crowmask/README.md

 Timed functions:

 - [x] `ActorUpdate`: Update the name, avatar, etc of the actor and add an `Update` to `OutboundActivity` if needed (every day)
-- [x] `ShortGalleryUpdate`: Check the associated Weasyl account for all posts within the last day and attempt cache refresh for each (every five minutes)
+- [x] `ShortUpdate`: Attempt cache refresh for all posts (cached or on Weasyl) within the past 14 days, then send outbound activities (every five minutes)
-- [ ] `LongGalleryUpdate`: Check the associated Weasyl account for all posts and attempt cache refresh for each (every day)
+- [ ] `LongGalleryUpdate`: Attempt cache refresh for all posts (cached or on Weasyl) (every day)
-- [x] `OutboundActivitySend`: Try to send outbound activities (every five minutes)
 - [ ] `OutboundActivityCleanup`: Remove any unsent `OutboundActivity` more than four weeks old (every day)

+Note that a cached submission will not be refreshed if:

+* the last attempted cache refresh was within the past 5 minutes
+* the last successful cache refresh was within the past hour, and the post is more than an hour old
+* the last successful cache refresh was within the past 14 days, and the post is more than 14 days old

 Other functions: